 While Island Pictures’ co-founder, Dominic Minghella, is busy showrunning a new 10-part drama series, KNIGHTFALL, for A&E Studios/History in the USA and the Czech Republic, it’s business as usual in London.

-Sarah, Nancy and the team are developing our slate of series projects with writers in the UK, Europe and beyond.
+Sarah Beardsall, Nancy Gryspeerdt and the team are developing our slate of television and film projects with writers in the UK, Europe and beyond.

-Note to agents: please route any KNIGHTFALL enquiries via the production office in Prague.
+Please direct any KNIGHTFALL enquiries via A&E Studios in LA.
 Thank you.

 Island Pictures is delighted to announce that it has optioned the rights to ARE WE NEARLY THERE YET? – the acclaimed memoir of travel writer Ben Hatch.

 Island is developing the project with writer/director Kirk Jones (WAKING NED, NANNY McPHEE) who approached them immediately after reading it:

 “I really think it’s a special book and I haven’t met anyone who hasn’t connected with it.
 Its full of drama and comedy carefully wrapped up in very familiar circumstances.”

 Jones and Island Pictures’ Dominic Minghella will collaborate on the script.

 ARE WE NEARLY THERE YET? is the story of a family embarking on a once-in-a-lifetime trip around Britain – with two pre-school children crammed in the back of their Vauxhall Astra.
 Ben and Dinah are travel journalists who have blagged free hotels and dinners all the way from Cornwall to Cumbria, but even the best laid plans can go awry.